fleetdm/fleet/handbook/digital-experience/article-formatting-guide.md

 # Article formatting guide

-To publish an article, you will need to create a Pull Request for a new file, formatted in Markdown (todo), in [https://github.com/fleetdm/fleet/tree/main/articles](https://github.com/fleetdm/fleet/tree/main/articles).
+To publish an article, you will need to create a Pull Request for a new file, formatted in Markdown, in [https://github.com/fleetdm/fleet/tree/main/articles](https://github.com/fleetdm/fleet/tree/main/articles).

+> Learn how to write Fleet-flavored Markdown in our [Markdown guide](./markdown-guide).

 ### On this page
 - [Layout](#layout)